Braver Angels Minnesota

 Nov.
 7, 2024 - KARE-11 TV: As emotions heighten post election, experts give advice on how to cope.

-Whether you’re a seasoned member or new to Braver Angels, this is a casual event that offers connection with other Minnesotans interested in bridging the political divide and what we hope will be a thoughtful discussion that makes a difference for you.
-All are welcome!
+Whether you're a seasoned member or new to Braver Angels, you are welcome to join this monthly event that offers connections with other Minnesotans interested in bridging the political divide and what we hope will be a thoughtful discussion that will make a difference for all participants.

 We offer many ways to Get Involved.
 Join for $12 a year.
 Take a free eCourse.
 Attend a free local, state or national Braver Angels event, among other possibilities.
 Donations gratefully accepted.